Vuthakral/Draconic_Base/README.md

-# Draconic SWEP Base
+# Draconic Base

 _____

-This is a SWEP Base made by Vuthakral, for the game "Garry's Mod".
+This is a framework base made by Vuthakral for the game "Garry's Mod".
+The Draconic Base provides a competent and lightweight weapon base, playermodel extensions, stuff for extra visual effects, and a physical object projectile base with a ton of features, and some smaller less notable things.

-The intent & goal of this SWEP base is to offer developers of both low & high levels an in-depth weapon base that uses as little network usage as possible while still enabling complete freedom of these content developers to do anything they want.

 _____